oracle-quickstart/oci-self-service-security-guide/8-CIS-OCI-Landing-Zone/README.md

-# CIS OCI Landing Zone Assets
+# OCI Core Landing Zone Assets

-The CIS OCI Landing Zone automates the creation of a secure tenancy that follows the guidelines in the CIS (Center for Internet Security) OCI benchmark.
+The OCI Core Landing Zone automates the creation of a secure tenancy that follows the guidelines in the CIS (Center for Internet Security) OCI benchmark.

-The following table summarizes the curated list of resource URLs for the CIS OCI Landing Zone:
+The following table summarizes the curated list of resource URLs for the OCI Core Landing Zone:
 <table>
   <tr>
     <th>Resource Title</th>